sephajebi/home/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Postdoctoral Scholar in <a href='https://uwaterloo.ca/combinatorics-and-optimization/'>Combinatorics and Optimization</a> at the <a href='https://uwaterloo.ca'>University of Waterloo</a>.
-In 2024, I was appointed Junior Faculty (Instructor) in the <a href='https://www.math.princeton.edu'>Department of Mathematics</a> at <a href='https://www.princeton.edu'>Princeton University</a>, but I did not take up the position due to visa delays.
+In 2024, I was appointed Junior Faculty (Instructor) in the <a href='https://www.math.princeton.edu'>Department of Mathematics</a> at <a href='https://www.princeton.edu'>Princeton University</a>, which I did not take up due to visa delays.

-I completed my PhD in <a href='https://uwaterloo.ca/combinatorics-and-optimization/'>Combinatorics and Optimization</a> at the <a href='https://uwaterloo.ca'>University of Waterloo</a> between 2020 and 2024.\
-My thesis was: _<a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>Foreshadowing the Grid Theorem for Induced Subgraphs</a>_.\
+I completed my PhD in <a href='https://uwaterloo.ca/combinatorics-and-optimization/'>Combinatorics and Optimization</a> at the <a href='https://uwaterloo.ca'>University of Waterloo</a> between 2020 and 2024.
+My thesis was: _<a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>Foreshadowing the Grid Theorem for Induced Subgraphs</a>_.
 My advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.

-Currently, my research is in combinatorics and graph theory.
-I am especially interested in structural graph theory (mostly induced subgraphs and graph minors, and sometimes algorithms).\
-Broadly, I am also interested in topology, number theory and category theory.
+Currently, my research lies in combinatorics and graph theory, with a particular focus on structural graph theory.
+Broadly, I am interested in topology, number theory, and category theory.

 <i class="fas fa-envelope"></i> shajebi at uwaterloo dot ca\
 <a href='https://scholar.google.com/citations?hl=en&authuser=1&user=jHoNmSkAAAAJ'><i class="ai ai-google-scholar"></i> Google Scholar</a>\